paragonodyssey/swgit_hub/README.md

 # swgit_hub
-Test of Git Repo Local &amp; Remote
+Test of Git Repo Local and Remote repositories.
+Pulling and Pushing.